annotation/text-fabric/tf/docs/about/searchusage.md

 #### Nearness comparison

 Some of the adjacency relations can actually be weakened.
-Instead of requiring that one slot is equal to an other slot, you can require that they are *k-near*, i.e. they are at most `k` apart.
+Instead of requiring that one slot is equal to an other slot, you can require that they are `k`*-near*, i.e. they are at most `k` apart.
 Here are the relationships where you can do that.
 Instead of typing the letter `k`, provide the actual number you want.